Fundamentals

 Rational numbers are represented by the Rational type.
 This type implements the IRational interface, which inherits from IReal, and contains addition methods such as Reciprocate and GCD.
 Rationals accept any backing type that implements the IBinaryInteger and ISignedNumber interfaces.
 This includes BigInteger, which should be used carefully due to its performance implications.

 Methods and properties made available include Num, Den, Reduce, and Reciprocate.
+To create a rational number, write